We are committed to being a church which cares for each other. We all need God’s love and grace, because often life is tough.

 They will visit people at home and in hospital and meet people for one-to-one support and mentoring.
-The team also organises courses for people preparing to be married, for parents and for people wanting to learn more about areas of life which are often challenging (like sexuality, mortality and medical ethics).
+The team also organises courses for parents and for people wanting to learn more about areas of life which are often challenging (like sexuality, mortality and medical ethics).

-If you’re interested in joining the pastoral care team, contact Sally Campbell.
+If you’re interested in joining the pastoral care team, contact Sally Campbell-Taylor.